VSpaceCode/vspacecode.github.io/README.md

-# Website
+# VSpaceCode Website

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+This website is built using the [Docusaurus 2](https://v2.docusaurus.io/) static website generator.

 ### Installation